 - Don’t forget the salt and pepper!
 But add it at the end because sometimes shrimp is salty and salted butter will add all the salt you (probably) need.

-If I’m watching carbs I’ll eat it just like it is, or other times I’ll serve shrimp scampi with pasta or even rice.
+If I’m watching carbs I’ll eat this garlicky Shrimp Scampi just like it is, or other times I’ll serve shrimp scampi with pasta or even rice.
 It’s up to you!

-Also pick a nice bright green veggie to go with this dish.
-Broccoli, asparagus, Brussels sprouts or even sauteed cabbage are all good picks.
-Just keep the veggies kind of simple so they don’t steal the scampi’s thunder.
+Also, pick a nice bright green veggie to go with this dish.
+Broccoli, asparagus, Brussels sprouts, or even sauteed cabbage are all good picks.
+Just keep the veggies kind of simple, so they don’t steal the scampi’s thunder.
 And for dessert, put out a plate of these Fruity Pebbles Bars!